 If you put this in the context of cloud security, a baseline will show you how closely a snapshot of your current cloud environment conforms to industry best practices and benchmarks.

-This sounds a bit academic, so let’s get down to specifics by taking a look at the new product and free trial we are offering to help you establish and maintain a baseline — Threat Stack Audit.
+This sounds a bit academic, so let’s get down to specifics by taking a look at Threat Stack Audit— the new product we are offering to help you establish and maintain a baseline.
 Read more “How Securely Configured is Your AWS Environment?”

 It’s easy to get distracted by splashy headlines about breaches at corporations with household names.
 And of course state-sponsored, targeted cyberattacks are sexier than your average phishing scam.
 But just because a particular threat is newsworthy doesn’t mean it’s the right thing to spend your organization’s valuable resources protecting against.